MaciejStyk/ti-timer/README.md

 If you want, you can reach out to me via maciej.styk@gmail.com about any bugs or fixes.

+Have fun and most of all - quicker games!

+## Keep in mind: ##

-There are no "undo" or "return" buttons so sensitive plays like playing strategy action, resetting whole app or passing players are possible via double click.
+- There are no "undo" or "return" buttons so sensitive plays like playing strategy action, resetting whole app or passing players are possible via double click.
 The rest is normally clickable.

-There is also no "Checks and Balances" law panel.
+- There is also no "Checks and Balances" law panel.
 Just swap picked strategy cards at the end of Strategy Phase (always enabled in case of misspicks).

-Have fun and most of all - quicker games!
+- App is not for mobiles, normal and big screens only.

 ## General hot keys: